 - Meet students from your class in a small group format

 - Maximize your study time through fun and collaborative activities

 - Build and test your knowledge before you write an exam

-SL session are facilitated by trained undergraduate students known as “SL Leaders”, who have successfully taken the course before, who re-attend lectures, and act as a role model.
+SL sessions are facilitated by trained undergraduate students known as “SL Leaders”, who have successfully taken the course before, who re-attend lectures, and act as a role model.

-Supplemental Learning (SL) has become one of the most popular ways to learn on campus.
-When you come to an SL session, you will encounter a welcoming and inclusive environment.
+Supplemental Learning (SL) has become one of the most popular ways to learn at UBC Okanagan.
+When you attend an SL session, you will encounter a welcoming and inclusive environment.
 Since SL sessions are collaborative, you should expect to work in small groups, but don’t worry.

 Your SL Leader will be in class with you every day, hearing what you hear and reading what you read.
 This is how they know the important stuff to focus on in weekly SL sessions.
 SL Leaders love their subjects and often they have some pretty creative ideas and strategies for how to learn difficult course content.